wenma-phd/website_hugo/content/join/index.md

 # <i class="fas fa-hands-helping"></i>Join our team

-We aim to establish a successful research and mentoring program that will promote equity, inclusion, and diversity.
+We foster a research environment that promotes equity, inclusion, and diversity.

 ### Postdoctoral scholar